OpenCTI-Platform/docker/README.md

 OpenCTI could be deployed using the *docker-compose* command.

-> For production deployment, we advise you to deploy `Grakn` and `ElasticSearch` manually in a dedicated environment and then to start the other components using `Docker`.
+> For production deployment, we advise you to deploy `ElasticSearch` manually in a dedicated environment and then to start the other components using `Docker`.

 ## Clone the repository